Structure of cell decompositions in Extremal Szemer\'edi-Trotter examples: The Probabilistic method and cell decompositions

+If we use $\lines_r$ as boundary lines to partition the plane into disjoint connected components, the first property guarantees that any boundary segment from the partition is intersected by $\lesssim {C N \log N \over r}$ lines from $\lines$.
+The second property guarantees that at most $10 \log N$ consecutive boundary segments may be sparse.
+By combining both properties we find that the union of $10 \log N$ consecutive boundary segments must intersect $\sim {N \over r}$ lines from $\lines$.

-One then chooses a direction different from that of all lines in $\lines$ which we will refer to as vertical.
+\item We choose a direction different from that of all lines in $\lines$ which we will refer to as vertical.
 At each point $p$ of intersection of two of the lines of $\lines$, the vertical line at $p$ induces an order on the lines of $\lines$.
-We would like to exclude the case that none of the first ${C N \log N \over r}$ lines above $p$ are chosen for $\lines_r$ and none of the first ${C N \log N \over r}$ lines below $p$ are chosen for $\lines_r$.
-This is a list of $O(N^2)$ events governed by Lemma \ref{consecutivelines}.

-For future reference, we would also like to rule out one other kind of event.
-Given two points $p_1$ and $ p_2$ each of which are at the intersection of two lines of $\lines$ for which at least ${C N \log N \over r}$ lines of $\lines$ intersect the open line segment between $p_1$ and $p_2$, at least one of those lines will be selected for $\lines_r$.
-This is a list of $O(N^4)$ events governed by Lemma \ref{consecutivelines}.

-With probability $1-O(N^{-96})$, a random selection of lines satisfies our specifications.
-Let $\lines_r$ be such a selection.
+Again the ordering is ill-defined when multiple lines are concurrent at a point of the vertical line, but we order concurrent lines arbitrarily.